South Tyrol wine

-South Tyrol (called in Italian Alto Adige) is an autonomous province located in north-east Italy producing wine.
-This Austro-Italian wine region is noted for the distinct Austrian influences on the wine industry due to the region's long history under the rule of Austria-Hungary and Holy Roman Empires.
+South Tyrol (called in Italian Alto Adige) is an autonomous province located in northeast Italy producing wine.
+This Austro-Italian wine region is noted for the distinct Austrian influences on the wine industry, due to the region's long history under the rule of Austria-Hungary and Holy Roman Empires.

 Because of its unique history and location within the southern Alps and Dolomites, in this region grows a wide range of grape varieties that are not usually seen in other parts of Italy.
 These include Müller-Thurgau, Vernatsch, Lagrein, Sylvaner, Riesling (known in Italian as Riesling Renano), Gewürztraminer (known in Italian as Traminer Aromatico) and Blatterle.

 Winemaking

 Winemaking in Tyrol has a long tradition: the first evidence dates back to the period before the Romans.

-The South Tyrolean winegrowing area is highly influenced by the Mediterranean climate, which in the Adige valley (Überetsch-Unterland, Überetsch, Bozen, Terlan, Burggrafenamt) arrives up to Meran.
+The South Tyrolean winegrowing area is highly influenced by the Mediterranean climate, which in the Adige Valley (Überetsch-Unterland, Überetsch, Bozen, Terlan, Burggrafenamt) arrives up to Meran.
 This allows a very versatile winemaking, which includes almost all the red grape varieties and a lot of white grape wines.
 The Vinschgau and the Eisacktal have a harsher climate and thus they're specialized in white wines.

 In South Tyrol there are three indigenous varieties: Schiava, Gewürztraminer and Lagrein.

 A similar winegrowing region is Trentino wine in the south.